 Where Custom Cabinets Excel

-• Exact fit (no fillers, no wasted space)
+• Exact fit (minimal fillers, minimal wasted space)

 • Ceiling-height storage

-Custom cabinets are especially valuable in Texas homes where humidity, slab movement, and older construction often make "standard sizes" impractical.
+Custom cabinets are especially valuable in Texas homes where humidity, slab movement, and older construction make “standard sizes” less efficient.

 Cost Comparison: What You're Really Paying For